erpas/rgis/rivergis/help/stepByStep1d.rst

 * Bridges/Culverts polyline layer
 * DTM layer (optional)

 Both StreamCenterline and Bridges/Culverts you can create by clicking this button |createbutton| on toolbar and choosing appropriate layers to create.
 You can also find it in database context menu as is shown below.
 Created layers are empty and must be edited manually.
-This guide assume that StreamCenterline layer is already done and all attrubutes are filled.
+This guide assume that StreamCenterline layer is already done and all attributes are filled.
 We will focus on Bridges/Culverts layer and its functionality.

   .. |createbutton| image:: img/create_ico.png

   .. note::

-     For more information about creation and edition of StreamCenterline layer please look :download:`HERE <HEC_help/HEC_GeoRAS_10_for_ArcGIS_10.pdf>`
+     For more information about creation and edition of StreamCenterline layer please look `HERE <http://www.hec.usace.army.mil/software/hec-georas/documentation/HEC-GeoRAS_43_Users_Manual.pdf>`_ Chapter 4-7

   .. _fig_man_create: